 It is difficult to study how sunscreen affects the risk of melanoma.
 This is partly because people who use sunscreen may stay longer in the sun because they think they are protected.
 So they actually get more exposure to ultraviolet light overall.

-The best way to enjoy the sun safely and protect your skin is to use a combination of shade, clothing and sunscreen.
+The best way to enjoy the sun safely and protect your skin is to use a combination of shade, clothing (including sunglasses) and sunscreen.

 Shade and clothing are more effective than sunscreen at protecting your skin.
 Sunscreens shouldn’t be used to spend longer in the sun, but they can be useful for protecting the parts of skin not covered by clothing or shade.